 Debra Plant, raised in Yosemite Valley, retired assistant to city manager Rocklin, California.
 Retired in Serene Lakes, California.

-Anne & Dr. Roger Hendrickson, former residents of Yosemite Valley, doctor of Yosemite Medical Clinic, private practice in Auburn, California where now retired.
+Former residents of Yosemite Valley, doctor of Yosemite Medical Clinic, private practice in Auburn, California where retired.

 Lyndel Meikle. former Yosemite National Park naturalist and Golden Gate National Recreation Area interpreter, now park interpreter Grant-Kohrs Ranch National Historic Site, Montana; writer of weekly column for Montana Magazine.